cmagganas/mlops-prop-mgmt/backend/z_next_step_checklist.md

    - ✅ Updated all template rendering to include base_url in generated links
    - ✅ Created comprehensive README with deployment instructions and considerations

-8. ❌ Fix static file serving for frontend assets
+8. ✅ Fix static file serving for frontend assets
-   - ❌ Update `main.py` to handle API Gateway stage name in static file paths
+   - ✅ Updated `main.py` to handle API Gateway stage name in static file paths
-   - ❌ Modify index.html serving to replace static asset URLs with stage-prefixed versions
+   - ✅ Modified index.html serving to replace static asset URLs with stage-prefixed versions
+   - ✅ Added dynamic path detection for static files
+   - ✅ Created update-lambda.sh script to deploy changes with test assets
    - ❌ Re-deploy the Lambda package with updated code

+## Next Steps
+1. ✅ Fix homepage with /prod/ prefix not working
+   - ✅ Updated Mangum configuration in `aws_lambda_handler.py` to properly handle API Gateway stage name
+   - ✅ Enhanced static file serving in `main.py` to handle both absolute and relative paths
+   - ✅ Added detailed error handling and debug information
+   - ✅ Created a test HTML page and assets for validation
+   - ✅ Created `validate-static-serving.py` script to test locally with mock Lambda environment
+   - ✅ Added AWS credential validation to deployment script
+   - ❌ Re-deploy the Lambda package with updated code

+2. ❌ Test static file serving changes:
+   - ✅ Created validation script (`validate-static-serving.py`) to test locally
+   - ✅ Added mock Cognito settings to validate without actual AWS dependencies
+   - ❌ Run update-lambda.sh script to deploy changes
+   - ❌ Access the API Gateway endpoint to verify root page loads correctly
+   - ❌ Verify static assets (CSS/JS) are loading with correct paths
+   - ❌ Check browser developer tools for any 404 errors on assets

+3. ❌ Test authentication flow with Cognito:
+   - ❌ Verify login redirect works correctly
+   - ❌ Verify callback handling and token storage
+   - ❌ Verify protected routes are accessible after login

+## Note: Environment Configuration Strategy
+Eventually, we'd like to be able to make changes in dev locally and prod with Lambda and API Gateway.
+Cognito may need two versions (dev and prod) with different callback URLs and configurations.
+This will require environment-specific settings and deployment processes.

 ## Fixed Issues